-Founded in 1972, California NORML is a non-profit, membership organization dedicated to reforming California’s marijuana laws.
-We are the only state organization devoted specifically to marijuana reform for consumers.
+Founded in 1972, California NORML is a non-profit, membership-supported organization dedicated to protecting and expanding cannabis consumers’ rights.
+As the state chapter of the National Organization for the Reform of Marijuana Laws, we are the only state organization devoted specifically to marijuana reform for consumers.
 We publish a newsletter, lobby lawmakers, sponsor events, offer legal, educational, and consumer health advice, and sponsor scientific research.
 We maintain a separate membership and financial base from national NORML.
-LA NORML is a subchapter of California NORML.

 Get a T-shirt, book, or Hat with a CaNORML Membership by visiting the CalNORML store, or see the links below.